galaxyproject/training-material/topics/ecology/tutorials/species-distribution-modeling/tutorial.md

 ## Visualize Model Results

-After the precedent step you can now model your theoretical niche. first with `BIOCLIM Envelope Plots`you can make a chart and choose the parameters of interest and see how the data responds adapting the threshold for more accuracy
+After the precedent step you can now model your theoretical niche.

+First with `BIOCLIM Envelope Plots`you can make a chart and choose the parameters of interest and see how the data responds adapting the threshold for more accuracy.

+With our data we can see that when we make a chart to simutate an ecological niche using `bio1` as y axis and `bio12` as x axis, with a threshol of `0,75`, the optimum environement parameter for this species is between `5°C` and `15°C` for an annual precipitation between aproximatively `700mm` and `1250mm`.

+flag: insert photo of map prediction